gschmutz/stream-processing-workshop/05d-stream-processing-using-faust/README.md

             await dangerousDrivingTopic.send( value=position)
 ```

-Create the new topic `dangerous_driving_faust` where the dangerous drving behaviour will be published to:
+Create the new topic `dangerous_driving_faust` where the dangerous driving behaviour will be published to:

 ```
-docker exec -ti kafka-1 kafka-topics --zookeeper zookeeper-1:2181 --create --topic dangerous_driving_faust --partitions 8 --replication-factor 3
+docker exec -ti kafka-1 kafka-topics --bootstrap-server kafka-1:19092 --create --topic dangerous_driving_faust --partitions 8 --replication-factor 3
 ```

 Run the application